fractal-analytics-platform/ngio/docs/index.md

 For more advanced usage and API documentation, see our [API Reference](api/ngio.md).

 ## Supported OME-Zarr versions

 Currently, ngio only supports OME-Zarr v0.4.
 Support for version 0.5 and higher is planned for future releases.

 ## Development Status

 !!! warning
     Ngio is under active development and is not yet stable.
 The API is subject to change, and bugs and breaking changes are expected.
+    We follow [Semantic Versioning](https://semver.org/).
+Which means for 0.x releases potentially breaking changes can be introduced in minor releases.

 ### Available Features